Old Testament messianic prophecies quoted in the New Testament: Debate about prophecy fulfillment

 There is consequently a significant difference between prediction and prefiguration.
 Figural reading need not presume that the OT authors- or the characters they narrate- were conscious of predicting or anticipating Christ.
 Rather, the discernment of a figural correspondence is necessarily retrospective rather than prospective.
 (Another way to put this point is that figural reading is a form of intertextual interpretation that focuses on an intertextuality of reception rather than of production.)
 The act of retrospective recognition is the intellectus spiritualis.
 Because the two poles of a figure are events within "the flowing stream" of time, the correspondence can be discerned only after the second event has occurred and imparted a new pattern of significance to the first.
 But once the pattern of correspondence has been grasped, the semantic force of the figure flows both ways, as the second event receives deeper significance from the first.

 John Goldingay suggests that the citation of Isaiah 7:14 in Matthew 1:23 is a "stock example" of sensus plenior.
 In this view, the life and ministry of Jesus is considered the revelation of these deeper meanings, such as with Isaiah 53, regardless of the original context of passages quoted in the New Testament.
-Nonetheless, as indicated by conservative scholar Crag A. Evans, Isaiah 7:14 is not actually about the birth of an awaited messiah, and the prophecy was not intended to be fulfilled seven centuries later, but was already so in the lifetime of King Ahaz.
+Nonetheless, as indicated by conservative scholar Craig A. Evans, Isaiah 7:14 is not actually about the birth of an awaited messiah, and the prophecy was not intended to be fulfilled seven centuries later, but was already so in the lifetime of King Ahaz.